Часто задаваемые вопросы

 Hydrogen and oxygen should always be kept separately to avoid explosions and fire!
 To avoid a dangerous situation, you should never mix the oxygen and hydrogen outputs from the electrolyser.
 Please always follow the instructions in the manual and apply safe engineering practices.

 Yes.
-The internal working pressure of the electrolyser is always at least 29 bar when it is operating and can increase to a maximum allowable pressure of 35 bar.
-The internal pressure is controlled by a pressure regulating valve, and it is usually independent of the hydrogen output pressure.
-The pressure on the electrolyser hydrogen output depends on the storage volume and the amount of hydrogen produced.
-The maximum electrolyser outlet pressure, which determines the pressure where the electrolyser stops working and enters a “standby – max pressure” state, is 35 bar by default.
-This value can be freely set by the operator between 0-35 bar, so if the attached tank can only safely hold up to 7 bar, it is possible to set a reduced electrolyser stop pressure of 7 bar.
+A solenoid valve controls the internal working pressure of the electrolyser to at least 29 barg.
+During operation, the pressure on the electrolyser hydrogen output increases slowly until the tank is filled and the electrolyser enters a “standby – max pressure” state, which is 35 barg by default.
+This value can be freely set by the operator between 0-35 barg, so if the attached tank can only safely hold up to 7 barg, it is possible to set a reduced electrolyser stop pressure of 7 barg or less.
 Important note: To ensure the safety of your system, you must install appropriate overpressure protection devices on your hydrogen storage system connected to the electrolyser outlet.

 Yes.
 The hydrogen is produced at adjustable constant pressure and will flow into an external tank or pipeline until the pressure at the outlet reaches the threshold.
 Please see the datasheet for details.